Sholontla/PlatformScienceCodeExercise-/README.md

     .
 POST method: - http://localhost:1001/service/run/process/5/second

-    - common route for file_server: http://localhost:1001/service/run/- the process will run 5 seconds /5/second and can be change by any second/minute/hour/day need it for the tests. if you refresh the page every 5 seconds you will see every time different data .
+    - common route for file_server: http://localhost:1001/service/run/- the process will run 5 seconds /5/second and can be change by any second/minute/hour/day need it for the tests. if you refresh the page every 5 seconds you will see every time different data but same names just in future improvment create consistent on the names but the Address/Shipment change change with process.

 4.  go to:
     localhost:1000